2010 Cleveland Browns season: Standings

-Week-by-week results
+Game summaries

 Week 1: at Tampa Bay Buccaneers

 The Cleveland Browns began their NFL season at Raymond James Stadium for a showdown against the Tampa Bay Buccaneers.
 In the first quarter, the Browns had the early lead as QB Jake Delhomme connected on a 41-yard touchdown pass to WR Mohamed Massaquoi, but the Buccaneers responded with a Connor Barth field goal.
 In the second quarter, the Browns increased their lead on a touchdown run by RB Peyton Hillis.
 Near the end of the half, the Browns were driving down the field until Delhomme threw an interception that allowed the Buccaneers to score a touchdown in the half's closing seconds.
 In the fourth quarter, the Buccaneers took the lead for good on a 33-yard touchdown pass from QB Josh Freeman to WR Micheal Spurlock.

 With the loss, the Browns began their season at 0–1.

 Week 2: vs. Kansas City Chiefs

 The Browns played their home opener against the Kansas City Chiefs looking to bounce back from a close loss in Week 1 against the Buccaneers.
 With starting QB Jake Delhomme out with an ankle injury, Seneca Wallace started the game for the Browns.
 Chiefs K Ryan Succop started the scoring with an early field goal.
 In the second quarter, the Browns scored on a 1-yard run by RB Peyton Hillis, but soon gave the lead back on an interception returned by CB Brandon Flowers.
 However, the Browns took a 14–10 lead into halftime on a deep touchdown pass from Wallace to WR Josh Cribbs.
 After the half, the Browns' offense stalled, and Succop kicked two more field goals to give the Chiefs a 16–14 victory.

 With the loss, the Browns fell to 0–2.